ptdecker/cbasics/README.md

 * comment.txt       - A C program containing test scenarios for 'nocomment.c'
 * linttest.txt      - Test file for 'minilint.c'

+##Style

+See *STYLE.md* for notes on overall style and approach to the code I'm presenting.

 ##License

 These solutions are copyright under the terms of the GNU GENERAL PUBLIC LICENSE v3 (see LICENSE) with the following exceptions: